-Michael Sam has taken control of his own narrative.
+Michael Sam has taken control of his narrative on the field.

-Missouri linebacker Michael Sam revealed to the world he is an openly gay male — who just happens to be the SEC’s Co-Defensive Player of the Year.
+Former University of Missouri linebacker Michael Sam revealed to the world he is an openly gay male athlete — who just happens to be the SEC’s Co-Defensive Player of the Year.

 Sam is going to be drafted in May, compete for a spot in someone’s rotation and if all goes well, he’ll play.
 The NFL has given its blessings, but Sam isn’t looking for approval, he just wants to play.